HMS Hindustan (1903): Early career

+The future King Edward VIII as a midshipman, standing in front of a 9.2 inch gun onboard the ship, 1911.

 HMS Hindustan was built by John Brown & Company at Clydebank.
 She was laid down on 25 October 1902 and was launched on 19 December 1903.
 She began sea trials in January 1905 and was completed in March 1905.
 Upon completion, Hindustan was placed in reserve.
 She went into full commission on 22 August at Portsmouth Dockyard for service in the Atlantic Fleet.
 She transferred to the Channel Fleet in March 1907.
 Under a fleet reorganization on 24 March 1909, the Channel Fleet became the 2nd Division, Home Fleet, and Hindustan became a Home Fleet unit in that division.
 She underwent a refit at Portsmouth in 1909–1910.
 During target practice in November 1911, a shell from the new dreadnought battleship accidentally struck Hindustan, but caused no casualties.